abrasic/blendpresence/README.md

 ## Installation

-1. Go to the [Latest Release](../../releases/latest).
-DON'T UNZIP THE FILE!
+1. Go to the [Latest Release](../../releases/latest) and download the blendpresence.zip file.
+DON'T UNZIP IT!
 2. Open Blender, then go to `Edit > Preferences > Add-ons`.
-Click `Install...`, and select the zipfile.
+Click `Install...` and select the zipfile.

 ## Updating

-1. Select the `BlendPresence` dropdown in the add-ons menu and click `Remove...` - repeat the steps above.
+1. Select the `BlendPresence` dropdown in the add-ons menu and click `Remove...` - repeat the steps above for the newer version.

 ## Troubleshooting